-2. Total Staffing Costs and Cost Drivers for the Approved 2020 Budget
+2. Total Staffing Costs and Cost Drivers for the Final Proposed 2020 Budget

-In the approved 2020 budget, total staffing costs across all major funding sources represent 7.7% of total costs.
+In the final proposed 2020 budget, total staffing costs across all major funding sources represent 7.7% of total costs.
 The increase in total staffing costs from 2019 to 2020 is 7.8%.
 Factors contributing to this increase in staffing costs include rising health insurance costs, staff compensation and the addition of staffing resources described below.